 The playground designers and architects we work with love rubber safety tiles for their outdoor playgrounds or indoor facilities for many reasons.
 Here are the ones we hear about the most.

 Safety: Safety is the top concern when choosing a playground surfacing, so we’ve put it at the top of our list.
-Rubber tiles provide excellent fall protection to prevent critical injuries.
-They also have a non-slip surface to prevent against slips and falls, even when the tiles are wet!
-Broken glass, bugs and other hazardous materials can hide in sand and other “natural” infill.
-Stray cats are attracted to sandy areas, which (as you can imagine) can mean an unpleasant surprise at playtime.
-No Fault Safety Tiles have never been mistaken for a litter box!
+Rubber tiles provide excellent fall protection to help prevent critical injuries.
+They also have a non-slip surface to help prevent against slips and falls, even when the tiles are wet!
+Broken glass, bugs and other hazardous materials can hide in loose-fill surfacing.

 Appearance: Rubber safety tiles come in vivid colors that invite children to play.
 No Fault technicians can even install them in patterns and branded themes.
 Even if you go with a single color, they lie flat and smooth, bringing a clean-cut charm to your installation.

-Accessibility: The stability of a rubber surface makes for easier mobility device navigation, whereas using a wheelchair, scooter, or other device in sand is much more difficult and potentially dangerous.
+Accessibility: The stability of a rubber surface makes for easier mobility device navigation, whereas using a wheelchair, scooter, or other device on loose-fill surfacing is much more difficult and potentially dangerous.